Elsys-Design/DIGITAL-VERIFICATION-COCOTB/examples/README.md

     * run all tests in a file using `make MODULE=tests.testname`
 - wave.ghw and wave.vcd: signal dump that can be opened with gtkwave.
 It contains all the tests launched durign the last run, each separated by a reset.
+- results.xml contains the results of all the last tests launched

 #### Test directories
 Each test directory contains:
-* main.py: the test script (the method called is the one decorated with `@cocotb.test()`)
+- main.py: the test script (the method called is the one decorated with `@cocotb.test()`)
-* inputs/: if present, it contains handwritten data and/or stimuli files used as inputs in the test
+- inputs/: if present, it contains handwritten data and/or stimuli files used as inputs in the test
-* generated\_inputs/: if present, it contains randomly generated data and/or stimuli files used as inputs in the test
+- generated\_inputs/: if present, it contains randomly generated data and/or stimuli files used as inputs in the test
-* stimlogs/: contains the monitor outputs, each directory contains the log of the monitor of the same name
+- stimlogs/: contains the monitor outputs, each directory contains the log of the monitor of the same name
-* golden\_stimlogs/: stores manually checked monitor logs to be automatically compared with stimlogs/
+- golden\_stimlogs/: stores manually checked monitor logs to be automatically compared with stimlogs/
-    - for random tests, it contains directories named after the random seed used, all of which have contents similar to stimlogs/
+    * for random tests, it contains directories named after the random seed used, all of which have contents similar to stimlogs/
-    - for regular tests, it's directly like stimlogs/ but manually checked
+    * for regular tests, it's directly like stimlogs/ but manually checked
-* read\_data: present only for read tests, contains the data read
+- read\_data: present only for read tests, contains the data read
-* golden\_read\_data: stores manually checked read data (with the same distinction as golden\_stimlogs for random tests)
+- golden\_read\_data: stores manually checked read data (with the same distinction as golden\_stimlogs for random tests)
-* results.xml contains the test's last result

 #### Testbench usage
 The constructor builds the testbench by connecting the framework's (or cocotbext-axi's) components to axi buses.